Bachelor of Business (Logistics and Supply Chain Management)

 - international business

-Business minors can be selected from the same disciplines as listed above, as well as economics and finance, global logistics and supply chain management and sustainable enterprise.
+Business minors (PDF 142KB 10p) can be selected from the same disciplines as listed above, as well as economics and finance and global logistics and supply chain management.
 Other minors can be selected from many disciplines offered across RMIT.

 The following program structure(s) is an example of what students are currently studying in this program.